Bayes-optimal limits in structured PCA, and how to reach them: Numerics

-The plots of Figure \ref{fig:BAMP} consider the quartic ensemble discussed in Section \ref{sec:quartic} for three values of the parameter $\mu$, namely, $\mu\in \{0, 0.5, 1\}$ (recall $\gamma=\gamma(\mu)$ is fixed by relation \eqref{gamma(mu)}).
-Again, in all cases the signal $\bX^*$ is assumed to have a Rademacher prior.
+The plots of Figure \ref{fig:BAMP} consider the quartic ensemble discussed in Section \ref{sec:quartic} for three values of the parameter $\mu$, namely, $\mu\in \{0, 0.5, 1\}$ (recall $\gamma=\gamma(\mu)$ is fixed by relation \eqref{gamma(mu)}), and the power six ensemble \eqref{eq:sestic_potential}.
+The signal has Rademacher prior, i.e., i.i.d. entries $X_i^*\sim \frac12(\delta_1+\delta_{-1})$.
 The estimators of the spike $\bX^*\bX^{*\intercal}$ are compared in terms of the MSE ($y$-axis) achieved at the fixed point, as a function of the SNR $\lambda$ ($x$-axis).
 All algorithms are run for $N=8000$ and the results are averaged over $n_{\rm trials}=50$ independent trials; the state evolution recursions (and the replica prediction as well) correspond to $N\to\infty$.
 We compare the following inference procedures: \begin{itemize} \item In black, we plot the replica prediction \eqref{replicaMMSE}, obtained as the fixed point of \eqref{m_replica_simplified}--\eqref{hatmReplica}.

 \item In red, we plot the performance of the BAMP algorithm described in Section \ref{sec:AMP}, where $g_{t+1}$ is the posterior mean denoiser \eqref{eq:postBAMP}.
 More specifically, the red line corresponds to the fixed point of the MSE given by the state evolution recursion discussed in Section \ref{subsec:OnsSE} (cf. \eqref{eq:overlapMSE}), and the red stars denote the MSE obtained by running the BAMP algorithm \eqref{eq:AMPnew}.